neiljethani/neiljethani.github.io/_projects/1_project.markdown

 - Training: 50 epochs using a learning rate of .0001
 - Tunned the hyperparameter controlling the number of features selected for each method

-Let's take a look at some randomly selected explainations from each method.
+Let's take a look at some randomly selected explanations from each method.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">